DavidRandallPeters/3DModeling/3D_002_Substance.md

 ### Common pivots

-This next bit isn't for the benfit of Substance but for your chosen game engine (in this case, Unreal) - and whomever in the production line is responsible for assembling props.
+This next bit isn't for the benfit of Substance but for your chosen game engine (in this case, Unreal).

-It isn't even necessary for this *particular* model as it's made of only one component.
+This is a good habit to get into for two reasons:

-*BUT* - please bear with me.
-This is a good habit to get into for the purposes of assembling complex models (with multiple components) quickly, in-engine.
+1. The purposes of assembling complex models (with multiple components) quickly, in-engine.

 Imagine you have a table asset that has a bunch of beer mugs and swords on it (let's assume that these can't be picked up - this approach will oftentimes be irrelevant for collectible items as they would typically want a centered pivot).
 These mugs and swords are bound to be separate components (and ultimately separate 3D assets) - not least because the contents of the table may vary from scene to scene (or from table to table).